ronjohn4/JIRAauth/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
-You need Python 3.4 or later to run JIRAInvoice and the latest version of virtualenv to create the runtime environment.
+You need Python 3.4 or later and the latest version of virtualenv to create the runtime environment.

 ```
 $ sudo apt-get install python3 python3-pip